When you walk into a department store for the first time I’m willing to bet you immediately look for signs telling you where everything is.

 None of that existed on the site I reviewed, so it wasn’t surprising visitors were clicking away without going any deeper into the site.

 Your visitors are in a hurry.
 They don’t have time to work out how they should use your site.
-Tell them, and they’re much more likely to stick around and buy from you.
+Make it obvious and they’re much more likely to stick around and buy from you.